Codo Academy / For Engineering Leaders

 What every engineering leader asks first.

-Is this about a specific AI tool?
+Is this an AI course?

-How do you measure success?
+How do you avoid toy exercises?

 Fit call